drscotthawley/devblog4/_posts/2020-07-01-Citations-Via-Bibtex.md

    > To quickly search the styles in the GitHub [CSL style repository](https://github.com/citation-style-language/styles) by file name, press “t” to activate GitHub’s [File Finder](https://github.com/blog/793-introducing-the-file-finder) and start typing.

-   For this demo, I chose the style `physical-review-d`, which produced the numbered-bracket citation markers above, and the reference format you see below in the References.
+   For this demo, I chose the style `physical-review-d`, which produced the numbered-bracket citation markers above, and the reference format you see below in the References section.

 Did you notice the 'magic' of what we just did with the citation format?
 The convenience of this BibTeX/jekyll-scholar approach is that instead of having to manually edit full references on each individual page -- say, if you wanted to change citation formats (or alternatively, update information about a paper  cited in multiple posts), -- now you only change **one line** in `_config.yml` (or update one spot in `references.bib`) and the system "builds out" the change "everywhere."